JonayedMohiuddin/8bit-PIPELINED-MIPS/README.md

 1. Assemble `SNAKE_GAME.mips` using the assembler.
 2. Load the generated binary file into the **Instruction ROM**.
-4. Start simulation and set tick speed to 4.1 kHz.
+3. Start simulation and set tick speed to 4.1 kHz.
 Enable tick and enjoy.

 ---

+### Major Limitations

+1. Only 8 bit instruction memory allows 256 lines of instruction so cannot write large complex programs.
+2. Lack of the 'jal' instruction makes life so much harder.
+Without jal cannot use any procedure calling as usage of jump forces to return to the same spot.
+Defeating the advantage of using a procedure.
+3. Slow simulation of logisim makes it boring (yes logisim's 4.1kHz is slow)

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.